dotnet/diagnostics/documentation/privatebuildtesting.md

 Private runtime build testing
 =============================

 Here are some instructions on how to run the diagnostics repo's tests against a locally built private .NET Core runtime based on CoreCLR.
 These directions will work on Windows, Linux and MacOS.
+The testing is currently scoped to just the runtime not the libraries and not single-file apps.

-1. Build the runtime repo (see [Workflow Guide](https://github.com/dotnet/runtime/blob/main/docs/workflow/README.md)) with `-configuration release -subset clr+libs`.
+1. Build the runtime repo (see [Workflow Guide](https://github.com/dotnet/runtime/blob/main/docs/workflow/README.md)) with `-configuration release -subset clr`.
 A release build is highly recommended.
 2. Build the diagnostics repo (see [Building the Repository](../README.md)).
 It should be a clean build starting with no `artifacts`, `.dotnet` or `.dotnet-test` subdirectories.
 3. Run the `eng\privatebuild.cmd` or `eng/privatebuild.sh` test runtime install script.
 This installs and sets up to run (just) the latest test runtimes (currently 9.0) into the `.dotnet-test` directory.
 4. On Windows 11 (this doesn't work on Windows 10), add the following DWORD registry key: `HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\Windows NT\CurrentVersion\MiniDumpSettings\DisableAuxProviderSignatureCheck` and set it to 1.
 This allows the unsigned privately built DAC to be used to generate dumps.